Understand how applications work. See:

 Keep Naviance Updated

-Official Score Reports (most schools)
+Official Score Reports (some schools)

 Have your Test Scores Sent